Starnodes2024/ComfyUI_StarBetaNodes/web/docs/StarOllamaSysprompterJC.md

 - When `style` is not `Own Style`, `STYLENAME` is taken from the selected style's `name`, and `STYLE` from its `style` description.
 - When `style` is `Own Style`, your `own_style` string is used for both `STYLENAME` and `STYLE`.
 - `max_tokens` replaces the placeholder `###` in the detail prompt line.
+- If `Fit Composition to Style` is enabled, the system prompt will include: `Change image composition to fit the chosen style.`

 ## Prompt templates